Atharva1104/AI-ML-Projects/README.md

-# OIBSIP
+# CodeClause
-## Oasis Infobyte Data Science Internship
+## AI Internship

-Successfully Completed the task mentioned in the Data Science Internship
+Successfully Completed the task mentioned in theInternship

 Task 1 - Completed the task by using Scikit-learn for classification of different species of flowers on Iris data set.